MicrosoftDocs/visualstudio-docs/docs/ide/how-to-change-fonts-and-colors-in-visual-studio.md

 ## Next steps

-To learn more about the fonts and colors that you can change in an app you're developing in Visual Studio, see the [Fonts and Colors, Environment, Options Dialog Box](../ide/reference/fonts-and-colors-environment-options-dialog-box.md) page.
+To learn more about the fonts and colors that you can change in an app you're developing with Visual Studio, see the [Fonts and Colors, Environment, Options Dialog Box](../ide/reference/fonts-and-colors-environment-options-dialog-box.md) page.

 ## See also